brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ### DocBlocks
 ### Names

 ^ That were a lot of things in a short amount of time.

-Like I said at the start of this talk: my goal was to make you think about this cognitive load.
-I want encourage you to start looking for patterns, aestetics, good names, and so on, in your own code.
+^ Like I said at the start of this talk: my goal was to make you think about cognitive load.

+^ I want to encourage you to start looking for patterns, aestetics, good names, and so on, in your own code.

 ---